d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/index.md

 to optimize some self-supervised pretraining objective, and then to fine-tune these models using the available downstream data.
-The gap between Transformers and tradition architectures grew especially wide when applied in this pretraining paradigm, and thus the ascendance of Transformers coincided with the ascendence of such large-scale pretrained models,
+The gap between Transformers and traditional architectures grew especially wide when applied in this pretraining paradigm, and thus the ascendance of Transformers coincided with the ascendence of such large-scale pretrained models,